August 27-September 1, 2014

 There is always plenty of lively live entertainment.
 A number of GLBT bars and dance clubs in area provide nonstop music, dancing, and partying during the entire event.
 Outdoor concerts on the closed-off streets also add to the weekend's festivities, as do stage shows in the individual clubs.

-One of the highlights of each year's Southern Decadence is the annual parade that rolls on the Sunday before Labor Day.
-The Grand Marshal, chosen every May, leads the marchers and their floats through the streets to the delight of appreciative crowds all along the parade route.
+One of the highlights of each year's Southern Decadence is the annual parade through the French Quarter on the Sunday before Labor Day.
+The Grand Marshals lead the marchers and their floats through the streets to the delight of appreciative crowds all along the parade route.